-Community-Led Housing (CLH) refers to a multitude of practices where people unite to collectively take control of the planning, managing and - sometimes - constructing or improving their living environment, including housing, communal or public spaces, areas for recreational or income generating activities, amongst others.
+Community-Led Housing refers to a multitude of practices where people unite to collectively take control of the planning, managing and - sometimes - constructing or improving their living environment, including housing, communal or public spaces, areas for recreational or income generating activities, amongst others.
 CLH is extremely diverse and is not a guarantee for a more environmentally-friendly construction or a low carbon footprint way of life, but it definitely offers people the power of taking collective decisions about how to live.

 In any case, CLH projects always involve a two-fold complexity: how to access land that comes with tenure security, and how to access affordable and inclusive finance.
 These elements will be at the heart of this case-study review.

-▶ DOWNLOAD the full study here (PDF, 13.6 MB)
+▶ DOWNLOAD PART I (PDF, 13.6 MB)

 For a low resolution PDF, please download this version (7.4 MB)